stevecochrane/tailwindcss-logical/README.md

 As for other logical properties and values from outside of the main specification:

-- Flow-relative Overflow properties `overflow-block` and `overflow-inline`: while Tailwind does support `overflow`, this plugin does not support `overflow-block` or `overflow-inline` yet, due to a lack of browser support and polyfills.
-As of June 2024,
-  [only Firefox supports them](https://caniuse.com/mdn-css_properties_overflow-block), and as far as I can tell there are no polyfills available.
-(Neither postcss-preset-env nor postcss-logical apply any transformations on these properties.)
+- Flow-relative Overflow properties `overflow-block` and `overflow-inline`: for several years these were only supported by Firefox, but now they are considered Baseline 2025 and are [supported by all major browsers](https://caniuse.com/mdn-css_properties_overflow-block).
+I aim to add support for these in the near future.

 If there are any notable omissions that you think should be supported, please [file an issue](https://github.com/stevecochrane/tailwindcss-logical/issues) and let me know.